We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 It’s also delicious stirred into a cup of coffee as an occasional treat (you’re welcome!).

-But my all time favorite way to use this sugar free brown sugar?
+But my all-time favorite way to use this sugar-free brown sugar?
 Chocolate Chip Cookies.
 The brown sugar substitute gives such a great flavor and texture to them that traditional sugar substitutes fall short of.

 And pssst…in case you didn’t realize it, you can use this in place of Sukrin Gold, Lakanto Golden, or other store-bought brown sugar recipe alternatives, too!

-If you have a regular recipe and you just want to switch out the regular brown sugar for your homemade sugar free brown sugar, you’re not going to do it equally.
-I repeat, do not just swap them out, cup for cup.
+If you have a regular recipe and you just want to switch out the regular brown sugar for your homemade sugar-free brown sugar, you’re not going to do it equally.

 It’s best to start with just a little more than half of what the recipe calls for, taste test it, and tweak from there.
-This homemade brown sugar alternative is a bit sweeter and you may not need as much.

 - Low Carb Gluten Free Chocolate Chip Cookies

-- Sugar Free Peanut Butter Chocolate Chip Cookies
+- Sugar-Free Peanut Butter Chocolate Chip Cookies

 - Creamy Maple & Brown Sugar Oatmeal (oh my word, this brown sugar is awesome on oatmeal if you’re a THM!)